The top 9 skills employers look for

 Continued professional growth is one way to ensure your skills are relevant.
 It’s also important for advancing your career and adapting to evolving trends in the workforce at large.
 There are different strategies you can use to stay on top of important changes, including:

 • Embracing continuous learning: stay committed to learning and evolving throughout your career.
 Attend workshops, seminars and conferences that are relevant to your field.
-Pursue advanced education if you feel you need to, and upskill by completing courses.
+Pursue advanced education if you feel you need to and build on your professional skills by completing courses.

 • Staying well read: keep up to date with trends, emerging technologies and best practices by reading books, articles, blogs and papers.